 All of them.
-Headlines form the semantic backbone of every document and should be used according to their hierarchy.
-This does not only help your readers but also makes it possible for machines to better understand and work with complex documents, if the headlines are used correctly.
+Headings, or headlines, form the semantic backbone of every document and should be used sensibly and according to their hierarchy.
+This not only helps the reader but also makes it possible for machines to better understand and process more complex documents, if the headings are used correctly.

-Another advantage that speaks for the correct use of headlines is user behaviour.
-Many users will only “scan” a document, which means they will simply look at the headlines.
-If an article has multiple headlines, arranged in a sensible fashion, it becomes easier for the reader to capture the content and meaning of the article.
-This also hold true for machines, like the GoogleBot.
+Another advantage that speaks for the correct use of headings is user behaviour.
+Many users first skim a document by simply “scanning” the headings.
+So if an article has multiple headings, arranged in a sensible fashion, it becomes easier for the reader to assess its content.
+This also holds true for machines, like the GoogleBot.
+Let’s take a look at what this means for SEO.

-This is the hierarchy for headlines within a document.
-There is only one H1 headline:
+This is the hierarchy for headings within a document.
+There is only one H1 heading:

 <h1>Headline with the topic of the document </h1>